Moshe Sharett: Biography

-He graduated from the first class of the Herzliya Hebrew High School, even studying music at the Shulamit Conservatory.
-He then went to capital of the Ottoman Empire, Istanbul to study law at Istanbul University, the same university at which Yitzhak Ben-Zvi and David Ben-Gurion studied.
-However, his time there was cut short due to the outbreak of World War I. He joined to Ottoman Army in 1916 April and he served a commission as "First Lieutenant" in the army, working as an interpreter.
+He graduated from the first class of the Herzliya Hebrew High School, subsequently studying music at the Shulamit Conservatory.
+He then went to Istanbul, then the capital of the Ottoman Empire, to study law at Istanbul University, the same university at which Yitzhak Ben-Zvi and David Ben-Gurion studied.
+His time there was cut short due to the outbreak of World War I. He joined the Ottoman Army in April 1916, serving a commission as "First Lieutenant" and worked as an interpreter.